jacobstallone/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-This Notebook containst the credit risk analysis of german_credit data set using machinelearning methods.
+This Notebook containst the credit risk analysis of german_credit data set using machine learning methods.